 Virtual visits are faster, often cheaper, and especially useful when the issue can be evaluated without a physical exam.
 Telehealth has become a mainstream option for uninsured patients, with multiple platforms offering affordable single-visit pricing or free AI-driven triage to help decide next steps.

-One notable option is Doctronic, an AI-driven primary care platform that offers free AI doctor visits at Doctronic.ai and convenient, inexpensive telehealth video visits with licensed clinicians.
-Doctronic provides 24/7 video visits in all 50 states for less than $40, making it a compelling choice for uninsured patients who want a quick, evidence-based consultation that can lead to treatment, prescriptions, or a referral to in-person care.
+One notable option is Doctronic, an AI-driven primary care platform that offers free AI doctor visits at Doctronic.ai and convenient, low-cost telehealth video visits with licensed clinicians.
+Doctronic provides 24/7 video visits in all 50 states for less than $40 — no insurance required — making it one of the most affordable ways for uninsured patients to get a quick, evidence-based consultation that can lead to treatment, prescriptions, or a referral to in-person care.

 Most telehealth visits require a device with internet access, such as a smartphone or computer, and a private space.
 During the appointment, a clinician will take a medical history, ask about symptoms, and may request photos or guide a self-exam.
 If necessary, prescriptions can be issued electronically, and referrals or labs can be ordered.
 For many issues, telehealth will resolve the problem or make clear what in-person care is required.